NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/SPRINT 3 - DOCKERIZING AND LOAD BALANCING/README.md

 ## Deployment of app on cloud

+### Secure senstive data - best practice Django

+Before deploying we should protect sensitive variables in Settigns.py, Hide secret key and database Configuration, Password management and protect private confidential presonal data in Django.
+First we start by installing python decouple, we create dot env file.

+### Depoyment

 You should choose the docker-compose version; we chose version 3, and in the next step, specify the number of services you’d like.
 We just write MySQL database and Django application and Nginx configuration on this file, You can set any other service you want.
 For the Django web app, we write configuration on the web part of this file one thing you see on the web part is the build stage that’s A sign of building a dockerfile context main show your working directory path, and on the following line, you write your dockerfile path.
 The Dockerfile section explained how to write Dockerfiles for Django applications.